GSA/digitalgov.gov/content/resources/connected-government-act.md

 The [**Connected Government Act**](https://www.congress.gov/bill/115th-congress/house-bill/2331) (H.R.2331) was signed into law on January 10, 2018, and requires new and redesigned federal agency public websites to be mobile-friendly.
 The [General Services Administration](https://www.gsa.gov/) (GSA) and [Office of Management and Budget](https://www.whitehouse.gov/omb/) (OMB) submitted a report to Congress in 2019 that describes how agencies can implement the law and assess their compliance.

-The law codified OMB Memorandum M-17-06, [Policies for Federal Agency Public Websites and Digital Services](https://www.whitehouse.gov/wp-content/uploads/legacy_drupal_files/omb/memoranda/2017/m-17-06.pdf) (PDF, 1.2 MB, 18 pages, November 2016).
+The law codified OMB Memorandum M-17-06, [Policies for Federal Agency Public Websites and Digital Services](https://digital.gov/resources/omb-m-17-06).

 The sections below were curated by the [MobileGov Community of Practice](https://digital.gov/communities/mobile/) to help you make sure that your websites comply with the law.